dacr/drools-scripting/README.md

 # Drools scripting [![Build Status][travisImg]][travisLink] [![License][licenseImg]][licenseLink] [![Maven][mavenImg]][mavenLink]
 [Drools](https://www.drools.org/) made easy to use for scripting or testing purposes.

-This library allows you to easily design proof of concepts based of the [drools expert system](https://www.drools.org/).
+This library allows you to easily design proof of concepts based on the [drools expert system](https://www.drools.org/).
 It greatly simplifies how you can quickly write drools based code examples or small experiments.

 Just insert JSON facts into your drools working memory, and use the available engine methods to